daniloroz/ufc-predictions/README.md

 ## 2 Dataset:
 - With every ML project, the performance and accuracy heavily relies on the consistency of the dataset.
-- The dataset that i will be using is a from kaggle and can be found [here](https://www.kaggle.com/rajeevw/ufcdata)
+- The dataset that i will be using is from kaggle which was scraped from ufc statitstics website and can be found [here](https://www.kaggle.com/rajeevw/ufcdata)
 - there are many entries of fight data.
 The more the merrier for our model to determine correlations.
+- there were 3 .csv files provided:
+      1. data.csv (partial processed file aggregated from csv datasets below)
+      2. raw_fighter_details.csv (contains details of each separate fighter)
+      3. raw_total_fight_data.csv (data from every fight from ufc)
 - The data dates back to the debut of the UFC

 Below is a sample of the columns of data with their description: